isd-sgcu/cutu-2025-backend/README.md

 - `status`: The user's status.
 - `role`: The user's role.
 - `education`: The user's education status.
-- `imageURL`: The user's profile image URL.
+- `imageUrl`: The user's profile image URL.
 - `faculty`: The user's faculty.
 - `foodLimitation`: The user's food limitations.
 - `graduatedYear`: The year the user graduated.